Disk I/O

 #define VIRTIO_BLK_T_OUT 1

-// Virtqueue Descriptor area entry.
+// Virtqueue Descriptor Table entry.

 struct virtq_desc {